vaibhavk26/AI-Fellows/docs/capstone-database-design.md

 1. Provision PostgreSQL roles and databases `capstone` and `capstone_test` using the runbook; credentials remain local secrets.
 2. Configure SQLAlchemy and Alembic from `DATABASE_URL`.
 3. Initial migration enables `pgcrypto`, creates tables in dependency order: users/profiles, curriculum, documents/references, questions/validation, exams, attempts/answers, performance, then extension tables and indexes.
-4. Run idempotent subject/chapter seed data after tables exist.
-5. Run `alembic upgrade head` against both databases.
+4. Run `alembic upgrade head` against both databases.
-6. Ingest curriculum documents and rebuild FAISS separately; ingestion must be repeatable using `content_hash`.
+5. Ingest curriculum documents and rebuild FAISS separately; ingestion must discover and persist the curriculum hierarchy and be repeatable using `content_hash`.
 7. Future schema changes are new numbered Alembic revisions, reviewed and tested against `capstone_test` before production.

 Rollback is performed by an explicitly reviewed Alembic downgrade only before dependent application data is created.
 For destructive or data-transforming changes, take a backup and use a forward migration with compatibility code rather than relying on downgrade.
 Never edit an applied migration in place.